 This is why your next phase should be your sitemap; a sitemap generated by quality targeted content.
 But don’t attempt a sitemap on your own.
 Gather the troops – your team who really know your business (in some cases, better than you).
 Gather all of your offline content, brochures, fact sheets and media releases.

 Pile it up on a big desk and crack out the post-it notes.
 Get every team member to think of as many pieces of content your target audience/s might want from your website, and write each idea on a post-it.
-Once you’ve done this as a team, you can then group the content ideas under headings.
-And voila, a fun and interactive way of creating a sitemap for your new website done in half the time you would achieve a digital equivalent.

 Now, take a photo of your post-it sitemap so you don’t lose it.
 If you’re setting up the website up yourself, create a working prototype of your corporate website by transferring it into your content management system, and start clicking around to see how it feels.